-Prize-winning author Isabel Wilkerson chronicles one of the great untold stories of American history: the decades-long migration of black citizens who fled the South for northern and western cities, in search of a better life."
-The Autobiography of Malcolm X by Malcolm X and Alex Haley - "In the searing pages of this classic autobiography, originally published in 1964, Malcolm X, the Muslim leader, firebrand, and anti-integrationist, tells the extraordinary story of his life and the growth of the Black Muslim movement.
+The Warmth of Other Suns by Isabel Wilkerson - "In this epic, beautifully written masterwork, Pulitzer Prize-winning author Isabel Wilkerson chronicles one of the great untold stories of American history: the decades-long migration of black citizens who fled the South for northern and western cities, in search of a better life."

+The Autobiography of Malcolm X by Malcolm X and Alex Haley - "Malcolm X, the Muslim leader, firebrand, and anti-integrationist, tells the extraordinary story of his life and the growth of the Black Muslim movement.
 His fascinating perspective on the lies and limitations of the American Dream, and the inherent racism in a society that denies its nonwhite citizens the opportunity to dream, gives extraordinary insight into the most urgent issues of our own time."

+HONORS HUMANITIES

-HONORS HUMANITIES Core Texts - Read ALL Core texts for the class you are entering as indicated below.
+Core Texts - Read ALL Core texts for the class you are entering as indicated below.